|Some views of a Sienna as it is assembled||These pictures were taken by our builder-for-hire, Alan Wilcox, and DZKit staff|

 Also note the internal fan in the center compartment.
 This fan draws air in from the front panel/controller compartment, providing cooling air for the direct digital synthesis chips and vacuum fluorescent display.
 It exhausts through the center transmitter compartment, providing cooling for the 10W finals.
 Airflow in the Sienna has been engineered, not added as an afterthought.

 Also note the large openings on the bottom.
-The one in the PC compartment provides access to the PC's memory.
-The others, in the receiver compartment, provide bottom access to the snap-in IF filters.
+These openings provide bottom access to the snap-in IF filters.

 Finally, note the stereo 1.5W speakers, which provide plenty of volume.

 Photo courtesy of Alan Wilcox. [ assembly time: 2.5 hrs ]

 |This board contains DC power conditioning and distribution.
 When you add the transmitter you also add the SWR/power meter.
 This board also holds the optional antenna tuner.